The Community Overdose Action Team was established in the fall of 2016 to address the opioid/heroin epidemic in Montgomery County.

-As part of this inter-agency collaborative approach over 60 community leaders from numerous organizations throughout Montgomery County are members of the Steering Committee that will help guide the work.
+As part of this inter-agency collaborative approach over 60 community leaders from numerous public and private organizations throughout Montgomery County are members of the Steering Committee that will help guide the work.

 Community Overdose Action Team Goals